 I made this for dinner tonight.
 I doubled the veggies, and thank goodness I did... my family couldn't get enough!
 Thank you for another awesome recipe!

-So great to hear, and good call doubling the veggies!
+So great to hear your family enjoyed, and good call doubling the veggies!

 Wow.
 I made a batch of these today to freeze, and of course ate one before putting the rest in the freezer.
 It was soooo good!
 I'm super excited to have these to eat for the next couple of weeks!
 Thanks for the recipe and I look forward to enjoying more of your recipes in the future.